aursu/puppet-tlsinfo/REFERENCE.md

 * `false` means we do not manage CA Intermediate certificate (therefore validation over CA will not happen)
-Also could be a Full path to certificate or array of paths (for example, if
+Also could be a Full path to certificate or array of paths (for example, if certificate chain has 2 or more Intermediate CA)

 Default value: ``undef``